OrangeFalcon14/OrangeFalcon14/README.md

 ```
 ### Output:
 1. I am a Python and Web developer. <br>
-2. I use Ubuntu as my daily driver. <br>
+2. I use Linux as my daily driver. <br>
 3. I do programming and web developement mainly as a hobby. <br>
 4. I love configuring and customizing stuff. <br>